Traditional French Ratatouille Recipe

 Step-By-Step Instructions:

 - Gather and measure all the ingredients.
-The French call this mise en place or “everything in its place” which refers to the set-up before cooking.
+The French call this mise en place or “everything in its place,” which refers to the preparation and set-up before cooking.

-- Cube the eggplant, place it in a colander and generously salt with a teaspoon or so of salt.
+- Cube the eggplant first, place it in a colander, then generously salt it with a teaspoon or so of salt.

 - Chop the remaining vegetables while the eggplant drains.

-- Pat the eggplant dry with a paper towel.
-Heat some of the olive oil in a Dutch oven over medium-high heat, add the eggplant, reduce to medium heat and brown the eggplant.
+- Heat some of the olive oil in a Dutch oven over medium-high heat.
+Add the eggplant, reduce to medium heat, and brown the eggplant.
 Transfer it to a bowl.

-- Add the white wine, bring to a boil and let that reduce 1-2 minutes.
+- Add the white wine, bring to a boil, and let that reduce for 1 to 2 minutes.

-- Return the eggplant, zucchini and yellow squash to the pot and simmer for 20 to 25 minutes.
+- Return the eggplant, zucchini, and yellow squash to the pot and simmer uncovered for 20 to 25 minutes.

 - Season with salt and pepper and toss in the fresh basil.